mathworks/matlab-parallel-kubernetes-plugin/README.md

 KubeConfig                | String   | The location of the config file used by `kubectl` to access your cluster.
 For more information, see the [Kubernetes config file documentation](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
 If this property is not specified, the default location (`$HOME/.kube/config`) is used.
 KubeContext               | String   | The context within your Kubernetes config file to use if you have multiple clusters or user configurations within that file.
 For more information, see the [Kubernetes context documentation](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
 If this property is not specified, the default context is used.
 LicenseServer             | String   | The port and hostname of a machine running a Network License Manager in the format port@hostname.
-Timeout                   | Number   | The amount of time in seconds to wait for pods to load in a pool or SPMD job.
-By default, this is set to 600 seconds, but can increase it if you have a slow network connection.
+Timeout                   | Number   | The amount of time in seconds that MATLAB waits for all worker pods to start running after the first worker starts in a pool or SPMD job.
+By default, this property is set to 600 seconds.

 If the cluster administrator installed specific versions of the Helm and Kubectl executables on the cluster, set the following additional properties: